The Mad Hatter Laughs Back

 "Your mode of departure is excellent, but it lacks credibility!"

 Obviously we were enjoying ourselves just a little too much for his liking.
 So on this occasion, I decided to minimise the repartee, but it required something to avoid l'esprit de l'escaliers or should I say l'esprit de l'ascenseur?! hahahaha.
 Actually, if already descending it's probably l'esprit de la rue hahahaha.
 The other thing is, of course, it's never a particularly good idea to start an argument in a confined space.
 So I just smirked and made a polite comment about his bad manners.
 "No manners where you grew up?".
 It required no more.
 Jealousy is self explanatory.
-I think I read that one correctly.
-We left the Hilton laughing and joking about how the recession had lowered the quality of the clientele and staff hahahaha.

 "They have to take what they can get! hahahaha."